sebeq33/Catacomb-Snatch/README.md

 Old project used as one of my French "BTS informatique de gestions" degree project, and also my first personal project.
 So, it's made before my Epitech formation / auto-formation ;).

-The projects requirement for the degree was :
+The projects requirement for the degree project was :
 - softwares able to create, modify, save and delete data in any language and any form"
 - show your knowledge
 - being able to modify and create new feature during the presentation